What is Flooring Nail Gun?

 4. 3PLUS HFSNSP

 It is a 2-in-1 pneumatic flooring nail gun that is affordable.
-With the two function mode, it allows you to choose between staples and cleats.
+With the two-function mode, it allows you to choose between staples and cleats.
 It accepts 15.5 gauge and 16-gauge staples and L-cleats that range from 1-1/2 inch to 2 inches.
-This flooring nail gun weighs 15.62 pounds and it is made of aluminum.
+This flooring nail gun weighs 15.62 pounds and is made of aluminum.

 It has a removable long reach handle that is useful for different applications.
 You can also remove the long handle and use the shorter one as per your preference.
 It has a padded grip that offers maximum comfort when you are using it.
 Because it uses an air compressor, it can be easily used for hardwood panels.
 It comes with a rubber mallet and interchangeable flooring plates that can accommodate any flooring size.
 It offers a 1-year warranty which means that the quality of this tool is not that good.